 About Ukrainian Sunflower Oil

 This special oil is a key component of this four-ingredient dish.
-You can find it in eastern European/Ukrainian markets, online, or in the international aisle of some supermarkets (depending on where you live).
+You can find it in Eastern European/Ukrainian markets, online, or in the international aisle of some supermarkets (depending on where you live).
 (If the label is written in Russian, look for the word “нерафинированное”, which means unrefined.)
 If you can’t find sunflower oil, use a good quality extra virgin olive oil instead.

-Dill Potatoes Step-by-Step
+How to Make Dill Potatoes

-Clean the Potatoes: First, make sure your potatoes are super clean.
+- First, make sure your potatoes are super clean.
 Since you won’t be peeling them, scrub them well before cooking to avoid biting down on a bunch of dirt later.

-Boil the Potatoes: If your potatoes are small, leave them whole; if they’re on the bigger side, halve or cut them into 1-inch chunks.
+- If your potatoes are small, leave them whole; if they’re on the bigger side, halve or cut them into 1-inch chunks.
 Then place in a pot, and add salt and enough water to cover them by about 2 inches.
 Cover tightly with a lid and bring to a boil.
-Once boiling, reduce the heat to low and simmer gently just until they can be pierced easily with a fork, 12 to 15 minutes.
-Watch them carefully at the end; you don’t want mushy, overcooked taters.

-Add the Potatoes: When your potatoes are ready, drain them and return to the pot.
+When your potatoes are ready, drain them and return to the pot.
 Let them stand for a few minutes to dry out a bit.
 Then add to the dill mixture and toss to coat.
 Note that the potatoes have to be hot in this step in order to absorb the flavors.

-What to Serve with Ukrainian Dill Potatoes
+What to Serve with Dill Potatoes

-More Ukrainian food…
+More Ukrainian Recipes…

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag @thenewbaguette on Instagram with your creation.